 By comparison, HR for big business seems rewarding and fulfilling: larger teams to share the workload, provide mentorship, and offer a sense of camaraderie, bigger budgets to invest in technology, and more support from executives who are learning the valuable role HR plays in building and maintaining the corporate culture.

 Of course, HR is never a walk in the park.
 Being an HR rep in any size organization comes with all kinds of difficulties, from compliance concerns to being seen as “the bad guy” by employees.
 But Human Resources for small business are compounded by isolation and lack of direction, which makes those challenges even tougher to overcome.

-So, how can HR for small businesses become more like HR in big business?
+How can HR for small businesses become more like HR in large businesses?

 A survey between HR and non-HR employees at organizations big and small and asking experienced HR professionals for their advice to those just starting out in HR, confirmed some commonly held beliefs as well as granted some new insights.
 Some of these takeaways:

 1. The most significant difference between the role of HR management small business and the role of HR in large companies is the internal and external perception of capability and positive influence.

 2. HR management small businesses can learn a lot about success from bigger, more experienced teams in bigger organizations.